imnotnet/njRAT-All-Versions/README.md

 # njRAT
 <center>
   NjRAT is a Remote Administration Tool.
 This repository contains a Njrat Editions.
+  <a href=https://github.com/De-eloper/njRAT-Collection/releases/tag/njrats> Download NjRAT </a>

 # Info on all versions:
 Versions have been cleaned manually of backdoors or viruses except for few.
 (No Neshta or Backdoor.)